Night Calls (album)

-Night Calls is the thirteenth studio album by Joe Cocker, released on 7 October 1991.
+Night Calls is the thirteenth studio album by English singer Joe Cocker, released on 7 October 1991 in the EU and 23 March 1992 in Cocker's native UK.

 There were three different editions of the album released in 1991 and 1992.
 Each of them featured different selections of songs, in different orders, and had different works of cover art.
 In addition, a DTS edition of the album was released in the UK in 1998, also with a different selection of songs.

+The title track landed at number 88 on the 1991 year-end chart for the Italian singles chart, published by Musica e Dischi.